Table of Contents

 The state requires that all Delaware businesses keep a registered agent.
 Considering that the series LLC is a single organization, only one registered agent fee is required each year.
-If you wanted to create several LLCs, you would have to pay several time for each LLC.
+If you wanted to create several LLCs, you would have to pay several times for each LLC.

 Legal separation from other series

-Each series must be treated as a separate entity with its own protocols, resources, and participants.
+Each series must be treated as a separate entity with its protocols, resources, and participants.
 In most cases, one series’ debts, liabilities, and responsibilities cannot be imposed against another or the entire series LLC.
 As a result, the other series can usually continue to run even if one is embroiled in a legal battle.

-Separate accounting and bank account required
+Separate accounting and bank accounts required

 Since each series of the LLC generate separate financial statements, it must have a different bank account and accounting system.
 This can be a significant administrative problem if the series contains multiple LLCs.